GBV in the e-hailing sector is a concern

 Public transport is an essential part of everyday life for many South Africans.

-Approximately 10.7 million individuals made use of taxis and 6.2million used a car/truck as a driver According to the 2022 National Household Travel Survey report by Statistics South Africa.
-E-hailing drivers, often working long hours and late shifts, and passengers, particularly women, may feel vulnerable.
+Approximately 10.7 million individuals made use of taxis and 6.2 million used a car/truck as a driver According to the 2022 National Household Travel Survey report by Statistics South Africa.
+E-hailing drivers, often working long hours and late shifts, and passengers, particularly women, may feel vulnerable while travelling alone in e- hailed vehicles.

 The relative anonymity of e-hailing passengers and drivers can make it challenging to track and identify perpetrators of GBVF.